-Important: This article only serves as an introduction to safety requirements, substance restrictions, labeling, certification, and other compliance requirements in California.
+Important: This article only serves as an introduction to safety requirements, substance restrictions, labeling, certification, and other compliance requirements in Washington.
 It is not a complete guide and is not kept up to date.
 Further, keep in mind that national product regulations (e.g. CPSIA) apply in all states.

 Children’s Safe Product Act

 Washington’s Children’s Safe Products Act (CSPA) limits the use of certain heavy metals and chemical substances in children’s products.
 Importers and manufacturers of these products must submit a report to competent authorities disclosing the chemicals of high concern contained in their products.

 The following products that are intended to be used by children under the age of 12 are covered by the CSPA:

 - Children’s school suppliers

 The CSPA has the following requirements:

 a.
 Set limitation for the use of lead, cadmium, six phthalates, and flame retardants in products intended to be used by children under the age of 12 years old in Washington

 The limit value for each regulated substance allowed in children’s products is as follow:

 - Lead ≤ 0.009% by weight